A unified relational semantics for BPL, IPL and OL -- axiomatization without disjunction: Introduction

-The main reason why implication is left outside this framework is that there is no fixed definition for implication in orthomodular quantum logic as well as \textbf{OL}.
-In \cite{dalla}, several implication candidates for orthomodular quantum logic and \textbf{OL} are discussed.
-Among them is the strict implication, which is just the kind defined in relational semantics of \textbf{IPL}.
-Moreover, it is argued in \cite{Kawano} that in \textbf{OL}, strict implication has certain advantages over other candidates.
-Therefore, it seems desirable to propose a unified relational semantics for \textbf{IPL} and \textbf{OL} which involves implication.
-This is the main purpose of this paper.
+Among other candidates mentioned in \cite{dalla} is the strict implication, which is exactly the kind defined in relational semantics of \textbf{IPL} and \textbf{BPL}.
+It is argued in \cite{Kawano} that in \textbf{OL}, strict implication has certain advantages over other candidates.
+Therefore, it seems desirable to consider BIO logic equipped with strict implication, which lies beneath \textbf{BPL}, \textbf{IPL} and \textbf{OL} with strict implication.

-In this paper, by slightly generalizing the definition of `propositions' given in \cite{zhong.rg}, we propose a unified relational semantics for the $\{\perp,\land,\to\}$-fragment of \textbf{BPL}, \textbf{IPL} and \textbf{OL} (negation need not be primitive since it can be defined using $\to$ and $\perp$, and disjunction is left for another paper).
-We will provide axiomatizations of the minimal logic and some stronger ones, and prove soundness and completeness theorems.
-Moreover, in \cite{zhong,zhong.rg}, it’s noticed that there the theory of the unified relational semantics is not as modular as that of the relational semantics of modal logic.
-Here, by virtue of the increase in expressive power of formal langage, we successfully solve this problem by finding out a uniform definition of canonical model.
+In this paper, we will provide the axiomatization of the $\{\bot,\land,\neg\}$ fragment of BIO logic, and the $\{\bot,\land,\to\}$ fragment of BIO logic with strict implication--negation can be defined using $\to$ and $\bot$.
+We will also consider stronger logics arising from various combinations of three frame properties: reflexivity, symmetry, and transitivity.
+However, the axiomatization of the full BIO logic (with disjunction included) turns out to be quite complicated, unlike the situation in \cite{wesley}.
+We defer this study to a follow-up article.

 It should be mentioned that weak logics with strict implication have been well studied in the literature \cite{corsi,closer,bou,Ma Zhao}.
-A common feature of these studies is that in addition to implication, the formal language contains local disjunction-“local” from the perspective of its interpretation in relational semantics.
+A common feature of these studies is that, in addition to implication, the formal language contains local disjunction-``local" from the perspective of its interpretation in relational semantics.
 However, when local disjunction is absent, as in the unified semantics we are going to investigate, difficulties in axiomatization and completeness proof arise.

-For example, suppose we are working on a Gentzen-style system for strict implication with respect to the class of symmetric pointed models.
+For example, suppose that we are working on a Gentzen-style system for strict implication with respect to the class of symmetric pointed models.
 With local disjunction, symmetry can be characterized by the following sequent: